SIDIS-RC EvGen: a Monte-Carlo event generator of semi-inclusive deep inelastic scattering with the lowest-order QED radiative corrections: Appendix B. Quick start and Build of SIDIS-RC EvGen

 This appendix describes the procedure of the quick start of the event generator (for its building see \url{https://github.com/duanebyer/sidis}).
 But first of all, let us list the following libraries that this software does utilize. \begin{itemize} \item[$\bullet$] WW-SIDIS: structure functions for the proton using the WW-type and Gaussian approximations \cite{Bastami:2018xqd,WW-SIDIS:2018}; \item[$\bullet$] GSL: multi-dimensional Monte-Carlo integration \cite{GSL}, including the Monte-Carlo integrator VEGAS \cite{VEGAS}; \item[$\bullet$] FOAM: MC event generation using spatial partitioning \cite{FOAM}; \item[$\bullet$] MSTWPDF: parton distribution functions for the proton \cite{Martin:2009iq,mstwpdf}; \item[$\bullet$] Cog: code generation with Python \cite{Cog}; \item[$\bullet$] ROOT: plotting and data analysis \cite{ROOT}; \item[$\bullet$] Cubature: a backup package for multi-dimensional numerical integration \cite{Cubature}. \end{itemize}

-\underline{Quick start (generator):} An example of the event generator's \texttt{sidisgen} component's user command-line interface is demonstrated in Listing~\ref{lst:sidisgen-parameters}, which describes an input file with all parameters needed for event generation.
+\underline{\bf{Quick start (generator):}} An example of the event generator's \texttt{sidisgen} component's user command-line interface is demonstrated in Listing~\ref{lst:sidisgen-parameters}, which describes an input file with all parameters needed for event generation.
 The allowed options can be seen by \texttt{sidisgen} $--$\texttt{help}.
 The generator is run in two steps using the input file.
 The FOAM library must be initialized before the events can be generated themselves.
 With this initialization, one approximates the SIDIS differential cross section in a specified kinematic region.
 Thus, we first call \beq \texttt{sidisgen~--initialize}~\texttt{<parameter file>} \eeq to create some saved FOAM tree that can be used in between runs.
-Then one should use the FOAM library for MC event generation, by calling \beq \texttt{sidisgen~--generate}~\texttt{<parameter file>} \eeq to generate events.
+Then one should use the FOAM library for MC event generation, by calling \beq \texttt{sidisgen~--generate}~\texttt{<parameter file>} \eeq to generate variable-weighted events\footnote{Both importance sampling and rejection sampling have been used to reduce the variance of the weights.
+Nevertheless, the scale for rejection sampling can be increased by the user, if uniform event weights are preferred in performing some experimental analyses.}.
 Afterwards, the resulting events are provided in a ROOT file, and it can be converted into other formats if required.
 Any produced event ROOT file will store the parameters used to produce it internally, which can be double-checked with \texttt{sidisgen} $--$\texttt{inspect} command. \\